crguezl/gplus-quickstart-ruby/README.md

 The instructions for getting started are available at: https://developers.google.com/+/quickstart/ruby

-## Consent screen
-The consent screen will be shown to users whenever you request access to their private data using your client `ID`.
-Such screen will be shown for all of your applications registered in this project

 The Google+ Ruby Quickstart lets you get started with the Google+ platform in a few minutes.